 In order to cope as a mother, the photographer in me tried to turn these changes into pictures.
 Pairing them with natural elements helps me remember that these permanent changes are normal and beautiful, and that they should only be embraced.

-Lila is now thirteen, still growing, still changing.
+Lila is now fourteen, still growing, still changing.
 She will forever remain my favourite model, together with her younger sister.